High- and low-entropy layers in solids behind shock and ramp compression waves: High-entropy layers in solid metals

-Full width at half maximum of the high-entropy layer is about 16~$\mu$m in the case (a half of this width of about 8~$\mu$m is shown in Fig.~\ref{fig2} at $z>0$), that is close to the shock front thickness ($h_\mathrm{SW}\approx 11$~$\mu$m).
-At the viscous fluid approximation, one should use the viscosity coefficient of $\eta^*\approx 20$~Pa${}\cdot{}$s to provide a comparable thickness of the shock wave front, see Eq.~(\ref{eq41}).
-The shock front thickness in solids should be determined by both viscosity and plasticity in general, but determination of physically based values of viscosity coefficient $\eta^*$ require an additional study as opposed to the plasticity effects, which can be calculated on the basis of self-consistent model. \cite{Krasnikov-Mayer-Yalovets-IJP-2011, Mayer-Khishchenko-Levashov-Mayer-JAP-2013} In our present calculations, viscosity coefficient is undefined parameter and we tried to make its influence negligible, but that can not be completely excluded because provides stability of a solution.
+Full width at half maximum of the high-entropy layer is about 16~$\mu$m in the case (a half of this width of about 8~$\mu$m is shown in Fig.~\ref{fig3} at $z>0$), that is close to the shock front thickness ($h_\mathrm{SW}\approx 11$~$\mu$m).
+At the viscous fluid approximation, one should use the viscosity coefficient of $\eta^*\approx 20$~Pa\,s to provide a comparable thickness of the shock wave front, see Eq.~(\ref{eq41}).
+The shock front thickness in solids should be determined by both viscosity and plasticity in general, but determination of physically based values of viscosity coefficient $\eta^*$ require an additional study as opposed to the plasticity effects, which can be calculated on the basis of self-consistent model~\cite{Krasnikov-Mayer-Yalovets-IJP-2011, Mayer-Khishchenko-Levashov-Mayer-JAP-2013}.

+In our present calculations, viscosity coefficient is free parameter and we tried to make its influence negligible, but it cannot be completely excluded because provides stability of a solution.
 Accounting for the plasticity solely can not provide the stability because that effects not similarly to viscosity.
 The viscosity makes an additional increase of compressive stresses in the substance elements those are compressing faster than other elements and prevents instability, while plasticity only relaxes the stresses.
 Therefore, determination of the viscosity coefficient in solids is an important topic for further investigations.